Library Takeout available

-As of Tuesday May 19th, the Nakusp Public Library is offering a “takeout” service for picking up Library holds at the front door.
+The Nakusp Public Library continues to offer a “takeout” service for picking up Library holds at the front door.

 How does it work?

-We can also provide recommendations, or sign you up for a Library card (provide: full name, email address, mailing address, and phone number).
+We can also provide recommendations, or sign you up for a Library card (provide: photo ID, full name, email address, mailing address, and phone number).

 Processing times, which include a quarantine period, may cause backlog and it is difficult to determine how fast we can have your order ready.
 Staff will need time to safely check out and prepare the items you requested.

 What about returning books, magazines, and DVDs?

 Running late?
 Can’t make it?
 Not feeling well?

-Please let us know so we can set up a new appointment day.
+Please let us know so we can set up a new pick-up day.
 If you are high-risk or self-isolating, a family member or neighbour can pick up your items.
-But if you or if any member of your household is sick, we ask that you refrain from borrowing library materials until everyone is well again.
+But if you or if any member of your household is sick, we ask that you refrain from visiting the library or borrowing library materials until everyone in your household is well again.
 This will help us all feel more comfortable and confident with the safety of our collections.